arthurmauvezin/devops-lab/answers.md

 # Answers

-Lastname: Padis & Duchesne
+Lastname: Duchesne
-Firstname: Ana & Gab
+Firstname: Anastasia

 ## 2.2
-command:
+command: sudo docker run -it --rm app

 ## 2.3
-question:
+question: We get the error "ERR_CONNECTION_REFUSED".
+We're trying to listen to the wrong ports.
+Docker is configured to use the default machine, so it sets up its own host.
 command:

 ## 2.5